-OPEN AIR COCKTAIL-LOUNGEIn the new cocktail lounge visitors can enjoy different cocktails from 3:00 pm to 11:00 pm.
-Original Cuban cocktail classics like Mojito and Cuba Libre will be served.
+OPEN AIR COCKTAIL-LOUNGEIn our cocktail lounge visitors can enjoy different cocktails from 3:00 pm to 11:00 pm.
+Our employee Juan Carlos Albarez will serve original cocktail classics like Mojito and Cuba Libre.
 A chill-out area with comfortable deckchairs, umbrellas and Cuban music invites visitors to relax.

 - 01 Mar